-South Africa has 24,264 confirmed COVID-‐19 cases and 524 deaths.
-(WHO 27/05)
+South Africa has 394,948 confirmed cases of COVID-19 and 5,940 deaths (WHO 23/07)

 COVID-19 activities and adaptations:

-Eswatini has 261 confirmed COVID-‐19 cases and 2 deaths.
-(WHO 27/05)
+Eswatini has 1,938 confirmed cases of COVID-19 and 25 deaths.
+(WHO 23/07)

-Malawi has 101 confirmed COVID-‐19 cases and 4 deaths.
-(WHO 27/05)
+Malawi has 3,302 confirmed cases of COVID-19 and 76 deaths.
+(WHO 23/06)

-most vulnerable patients in Nsanje District Hospital (NDH), includes direct daily support of the COVID-19 patient flow.
-This activity officially started the 6th of May with (pre-) screening and triage, waiting areas, consultation zone, health promotion, internal ambulance service and a separated laundry area (with EHA essential & standard precaution measures IPC measures), provision of linen masks to staff, patients and visitors and gap filling of essential drugs in the COVID-19 consultation.
+most vulnerable patients in Nsanje District Hospital (NDH), includes direct daily support of the Covid-19 patient flow which officially started the 6th of May with (pre-) screening and triage, waiting areas, consultation zone, health promotion, internal ambulance service and a separated laundry area (with EHA essential & standard precaution measures IPC measures), provision of linen masks to staff, patients and visitors and gap filling of essential drugs in the COVID-19 consultation.

 Adaptations to MSF activities:

-Mozambique has 213 confirmed COVID-‐19 cases and 1 death.
-(WHO 27/05).
+Mozambique has 1,557 confirmed cases of COVID-19 and 11 deaths (WHO 23/07)

-In Beira, MSF is supporting MISAU to screen all individuals for COVID-‐19 who are visiting the health centre for consultations.
+In Beira, MSF is supporting MISAU to screen all individuals for COVID-19 who are visiting the health centre for consultations.
 MSF is supporting four Health Centers.
 All individuals are triaged and screened in order to identify possible flu-like cases and suspected cases of COViD-19.
 Since the first case was laboratory-confirmed in Beira, all cases are now suspected to be

 We have also organized health promotion activities on COVID-19 related IPC in nine Health Centers.
-MSF has identified urgent needs at the Health Centers in Natite, Cariaco, Eduardo Mondlane and Paquetiquet.
-We will create a dedicated safe zone and provide support on the waste zone, waiting for area and Health Promotion activities.
-Medical activities will be focussed at Cariaco and Pquitiguete Health Centers through patient flow, triage, training and case management support, as needed.
+MSF has identified urgent needs at the Health Centers in Natite, Cariaco, Eduardo Mondlane and Paquetiquete.
+Where it was created a waste zone, waiting area and Health Promotion activities.
+Medical activities will be focussed at Cariaco and Paquetiquete Health Centers through support on organizing patient flow, triage, training and case management support, as needed.

 Adaptations to MSF activities:

 In Pemba, we have reinforced hygiene measures and triage trained staff on IPC and worked on awareness with our staff, patients and partners in all projects.
-Work is now starting in four Health Centers where we plan to improve infection control, waste management, patient flows (waiting area, triage zone, COVID-19 consultation space), and access to water and sanitation.
+Work is now starting in four Health Centers where we plan to improve infection control, waste management, patient flows (waiting area, triage zone, COVID consultation space), and access to water and sanitation.

-Zimbabwe has 56 confirmed COVID-‐19 cases and 4 deaths.
-(WHO 27/05)
+Zimbabwe has 2,034 confirmed cases of COVID-19 and 26 deaths.
+(WHO 23/07)

 Following the confusion on the number of days to quarantine returning residents, it has been clarified and set at 21 days.
 Witnesses at some quarantine centres report being placed in spaces with no proper IPC and wash requirements.
 COVID cases have been reported from quarantine centres and more cases should be expected in the coming weeks.
 Security is limited to non-existent.
 There are cases of returnees who have escaped and have not been traced as they falsified their places of residence in-country.

 There are also many cases of residents illegally crossing the border, most notably from South Africa.

-MSF remains present at Wilkins and Beatrice Road Infectious Disease hospitals in Harare, providing health workers, WASH
+MSF remains present at Wilkins and Beatrice Road Infections Disease hospitals in Harare, providing health workers, WASH

 support, and technical assistance including case management and training.
 MSF continues its work in projects such as the Gutu CC, HIV project in Masvingo, and the Manicaland NCD, which provides hypertension, diabetes drugs and care to rural communities in Chipinge and Mutare.